Gitstar-OC/React-Notes/Popular External Libraries.md

 - `handleSubmit`: A function that will be called when the form is submitted.
 It takes an event as an argument and calls the `onSubmit` function with the values object as an argument.
 You should hook this function to the form `onSubmit` event.

-##  you gained knowledge about an open-source library called [Formik](https://formik.org/) and its perfect companion, [Yup](https://github.com/jquense/yup), to create complex React forms with ease.
+##  You gained knowledge about an open-source library called [Formik](https://formik.org/) and its perfect companion, [Yup](https://github.com/jquense/yup), to create complex React forms with ease.